 - Functionality: Cloud-based enterprise resource planning (ERP) is still catching up with the functionality of the on-premises versions simply because they are newer products with a different architecture.
 Expect the gap to close fairly quickly.
 In 18-24 months, we should see a much higher adoption rate.

-- Security: Some concerns persist and now with new legislation such as the General Data Protection Regulation (GDPR), enterprises want to be very sure that their security measures are compliant.
+- Security: Now with new legislation such as the General Data Protection Regulation (GDPR), enterprises want to be very sure that their security measures are compliant.

 Does it matter which cloud platform an organization is running?

 Most intelligent cores are supported by the three major public cloud platforms: Microsoft Azure, Amazon Web Services (AWS), and Google.
 Bluefin (the Mindtree SAP practice) is accredited to deploy on all three and has an especially close relationship with Microsoft.

 At Mindtree, our mantra is: “Think big, start small, act now.”